Payment method:Cash, Paypal, Credit card

 * BRACCIANO CASTLE TICKETS are currently 10 Euros per person to be purchased on-site upon arrival (ticket prices are subject to change without notice).

-PRIVATE GUIDED TOUR OF THE CASTLE: Odescalchi Castle offers private guided tours with English-speaking Tour Guide with advance Non-Refundable Reservations at just 180 Euros INCLUDING entry tickets.
+PRIVATE GUIDED TOUR OF THE CASTLE: Odescalchi Castle offers private guided tours with an English-speaking Tour Guide with advance Non-Refundable Reservations at just 180 Euros INCLUDING entry tickets.
 Advance non-refundable prepayment is required as the Castle does not issue refunds for cancellations.

 Please inform us upon booking this tour if you wish to have a private guide so we can book a guide on your behalf.
 Otherwise you will SELF TOUR the castle on your own.